-At the end of the reporting period, the group has unused tax losses arising in Hong Kong of HK\$29,869,273 (2011: HK\$29,869,273) that are available for offsetting against future taxable profits of the companies in which the losses arose.
-Deferred tax assets have not been recognised in respect of the tax losses due to the unpredictability of future profit streams.
+At the end of the reporting period, the group has unused tax losses arising in Hong Kong of HK\$29,869,273 (2012: HK\$29,869,273) that are available for offsetting against future taxable profits of the companies in which the losses arose.
+Deferred tax assets have not been recognised in respect of the tax losses due to the unpredictability of future profits streams.

-In addition, the group has unused tax losses of RMB44,273,035 (2011: RMB25,345,100) available for offset against future profits that may be carried forward for a period of up to five years for PRC Enterprise Income tax purposes.
+In addition, the group has unused tax losses of RMB72,797,623 (2012: RMB44,273,035) available for offset against future profits that may be carried forward for a period of up to five years for PRC Enterprise Income tax purposes.
 No deferred tax asset has been recognised in respect of the tax losses due to the unpredictability of future profit streams.

 No deferred tax liabilities have been recognised on the retained profits of subsidiaries as the company controls the dividend policy of these subsidiaries and it has been determined that it is probable that certain profits earned by the group's PRC subsidiaries will not be distributed in the foreseeable future.
-Particularly, the group's PRC subsidiaries incurred a loss for the year ended 31 March 2012.